Clinical audit examples and tools for quality improvement

 These audits are conducted at the local level by individual NHS trusts and hospitals to assess the quality of care provided to patients within their own organisation.
 They are often used to identify specific areas for improvement and implement changes to improve patient care.

-These audits focus on a specific clinical specialty, such as ophthalmology, dermatology, or obstetrics.
-They are conducted by specialty societies or groups of clinicians who have an interest in improving the quality of care within their field.
+These audits focus on a specific clinical speciality, such as ophthalmology, dermatology, or obstetrics.
+They are conducted by speciality societies or groups of clinicians who have an interest in improving the quality of care within their field.

 These audits focus on identifying and addressing potential risks to patient safety, such as medication errors, hospital-acquired infections, and falls.
 They are often conducted in collaboration with patient safety organisations and patient representatives.

 These audits are part of the overall system of clinical governance within the NHS, which aims to ensure that high-quality care is provided to patients.
-They assess the quality of clinical services, identify areas for improvement, and ensure that appropriate action is taken to improve patient care.
+They assess the quality of clinical services, identify areas of health care practice for improvement, and ensure that appropriate action is taken to improve patient care.

 Overall, clinical audits are an important tool for improving the quality of healthcare services provided by the NHS and ensuring that patients receive safe and effective care.